uoeIDS/IDS_website/content/troubleshoot/_index.en.md

 <p style="color:red">WHY IS THE LINK BELOW NOT WORKING??</p>

-If you want to start working on an application exercise, homework, workshop, or your project, then follow the instructions provided under <a id="GitHubSetup">GitHub Setup</a> to set up a new GitHub repository and add any files you need to using the instructions given for linking GitHub to RStudio.
+If you want to start working on an application exercise, homework, workshop, or your project, then follow the instructions provided under <a id="GitHubSetup2">GitHub Setup</a> to set up a new GitHub repository and add any files you need to using the instructions given for linking GitHub to RStudio.

 <br>